• Skip to main content

 Recipe Notes

-Protein variations:
+Protein tips:

 • Beef – Slice sirloin, flank, or eye of round very thinly across the grain.
 Partially freeze for 20–30 minutes to make slicing easier.